 If you need a break from the cold, head inside for a guided tour of a restored and preserved historic home in Milledgeville this winter!
 While the large fireplaces may not be providing toasty warmth, these historic properties are heated and will get you out of the elements.

-If you are wanting more history, bundle up and stroll the streets of Milledgeville to observe some of the gorgeous houses that lend our town its charm.
-Established in 1803, we showcase over 200 years of history in Milledgeville!
-Our famous self-guided walking tour will immerse you in the beautiful architecture of over 40 of our well-preserved Federal-style architecture, enhanced by noteworthy Greek Revival, Victorian, and Classic revival houses.
-Brochures are available for pick-up at the Visitor's Center, open Monday - Friday from 9:00 a.m. - 5:00 p.m. and Saturday from 9:00 a.m. - 3:00 p.m.
+If you are wanting more history, bundle up and stroll the streets of Milledgeville to observe some of the gorgeous houses that lend themselves to the town’s charm.
+Established in 1803, there are over 200 years of history showcased in Milledgeville’s architecture.
+The self-guided Historic Walking Tour will immerse you in the beautiful architecture of over 40 well-preserved Federal-style buildings, enhanced by noteworthy Greek Revival, Victorian, and Classic Revival houses.
+Brochures are available for pick up at the Visitor's Center.

-Did you know that we have an entire style of architecture named after our city?
+Did you know that there is an entire style of architecture named after Milledgeville?
 That’s right.
-We’re famous in the architecture world for 'Milledgeville Federal' characterized by side-gabled roofs, spiral staircases, and fanlight front entrances.
-It’s all thanks to one man: John Marlor.
-John Marlor created some of the most beautiful buildings in town, five of our favorites are the Masonic Hall, the Stovall-Conn-Gardner House, the Newell-Watts House, the John Marlor Arts Center, and the Brown-Stetson-Sanford House.
-For more information about locations of the walking tour, pick up a brochure in the Visitor's Center
+The ‘Milledgeville Federal’ style is characterized by side-gabled roofs, spiral staircases, and fanlight front entrances.
+Credit is due to architect John Marlor who create some of the most beautiful buildings in town.
+Noteworthy examples include the Masonic Hall, the Stovall-Conn-Gardner House, the Newell-Watts House, the John Marlor Arts Center, and the Brown-Stetson-Sanford House.
+Information about these buildings can be found in the Historic Walking Tour brochure.

 Sip Some Soup